 When Chamber President Diane Schwenke tried to intimidate the operators of this website, she hired a Denver law firm to send a threatening letter to the operator of the site instead of a Grand Junction law firm.

-Holding Board Meetings at Out of STATE RESORTS
+* Holding Board Meetings at Out-of-STATE RESORTS, instead of Mesa County resorts

 In the November 25, 2013 issue of the Daily Sentinel, the chamber’s regular Monday full-page ad boasted that the chamber had held its 2013 “annual Chamber Board Advance” meeting at the “beautiful Red Cliffs Lodge in Moab,” Utah — a resort that isn’t just out of town, but clear out of the state.
 Moab is a 110 mile drive from Grand Junction.
 Many lovely Mesa County resorts and lodges — had the chamber seen fit to hold their meeting at one — would have deeply appreciated the business.
 Making matters even worse, the chamber put a photo of the their out-of-state board meeting in Moab, Utah ad directly below the results of the “shop local” survey the chamber had recently sent out to local small businesses.

 FAKE “GREEN” BUSINESS PROGRAMS (“GREENWASHING” its activities)

 The Chamber claims it supports a sustainable future” and “green-minded businesses” (pdf).
 It’s Facebook page sports photos of green leaves and solar panels and offers up articles like the “Top 10 Green Practices for Landscapers” and “Top 10 Green Practices for Auto Repair.”
 The chamber urges businesses to take steps to reduce air pollution, protect people’s health and conserve water.

 Sounds great, right?
 Like the chamber cares about the environment?

 Nope.
 In reality, the Chamber’s actions are as far from green as you can get.

 The chamber uses green rhetoric while at same time opposing regulations on oil and gas drilling designed to protect critical wildlife habitat.
 The chamber defends hydraulic fracturing or “fracking” and supports commercial and industrial development along the Colorado River waterfront, even after all the hard work citizens have done over the decades to clean up the riverfront, which was devastated by commercial and industrial activity.